Sherevv/robot/README.md

 definition of field options

 In the 2nd case:
-- mapfile - the name of the file where the field situation is stored
+- `mapfile` - the name of the file where the field map is stored

 Change ( install or edit ) the initial situation on the field, you can use the mouse:
 - click on a cell to set a marker